An Ancient Stacked Pancake Solution to Mean Curvature Flow: Construction of the Ancient Solution

-\begin{proof} As discussed above, Theorem $1.1$ in \cite{aag} tells us that for each $m$ the level set flows of $\Sigma_s^m$ are non-fattening and in fact by Theorem \ref{aag_thm3} the number of singular times is finite.
-In particular such flows are non--discrepant by Theorem 4.37 in \cite{LP}, which implies that there is a unique unit regular, cyclic mod $2$ Brakke flow emanating from $\Sigma_s^m$ for fixed $s$ and $m$, and the support said flow is exactly the non-fattening level set flow: in this case the outermost flows of $\Sigma_s^m$ correspond precisely with their level set flows, and as shown in appendix B of \cite{HW} these are the support of a unit regular and cyclic mod 2 Brakke flow.
-The uniqueness of this flow follows by corollary G.5 in \cite{CCMS}.
+\begin{proof} As discussed above, Theorem $1.1$ in \cite{aag} tells us that for each $m^0$ the level set flows of $\Sigma_s^{m^0}$ are non-fattening and in fact by Theorem \ref{aag_thm3} the number of singular times is finite.
+In particular such flows are non--discrepant by Theorem 4.37 in \cite{LP} (see Section 4.3 in \cite{LP} for the definition of non--discrepancy).
+This implies that there is a unique unit regular, cyclic mod $2$ Brakke flow emanating from $\Sigma_s^{m^0}$ for fixed $s$ and $m^0$, and the support of this flow is exactly the non-fattening level set flow: in this case the outermost flows of $\Sigma_s^{m^0}$ correspond precisely to their level set flows, and as shown in Appendix B of \cite{HW}, these are the support of a unit regular and cyclic mod 2 Brakke flow.
+The uniqueness of this flow follows from Corollary G.5 in \cite{CCMS}.

-Given any sequence $m_i \to m$, Brakke's compactness theorem ensures that a subsequence of the Brakke flows $\left(\Sigma^{m_i}_{s}\right)_t$ converges to a Brakke flow of $\Sigma^m_s$.
-This limit Brakke flow will be unit regular and cyclic mod 2, so by uniqueness it must agree with $\left(\Sigma^m_s\right)_t$, thought of as a Brakke flow.
-The claim follows by a compactness contradiction argument. \end{proof}
+It is easy to check that we have a uniform entropy bound at $t = 0$ by the design of the initial data and hence on $\lambda\left(\left(\Sigma^{m^0_i}_{s}\right)_t\right)$ for $t > 0$ by monotonicity of the entropy.
+Thus, given any sequence $m^0_i \to m^0_\infty$, we may employ Brakke's compactness theorem to ensure that a subsequence of the Brakke flows $\left(\Sigma^{m^0_i}_{s}\right)_t$ converges to a Brakke flow of $\Sigma^{m^0_\infty}_s$.
+This limit Brakke flow will be unit regular and cyclic mod 2, so by uniqueness it must agree with $\left(\Sigma^{m^0_\infty}_s \right)_t$, thought of as a Brakke flow.
+The claim on continuity as Brakke flows then follows by a compactness contradiction argument, with the Hausdorff convergence following easily from Lemma \ref{Hau_conv}. \end{proof}